 To facilitate troubleshooting and debugging of settings, try inspecting the settings from a shell.

-First get a shell and load the Django settings:
+First get a Nautobot shell, which automatically loads the Django settings:

 SETTINGS_PATH variable.
 Does it match the configuration you're expecting to be loading?